wylee/runcommands/README.rst

 +++++++++++

 A simple command runner that uses ``argparse`` from the Python standard library under the hood.
 Runs on Python 3 only (3.5 and up).
+Uses annotations to configure options.

 There are two basic use cases: